songtitle:

 In South Africa, singer Hilary made it the best selling song over 1968.

-Comedian Al Debbo (picture left, at age 80+ still active as a comedian) turned it into a popular parody in Afrikaans,
+Comedian Al Debbo (1924-2011) turned it into a popular parody in Afrikaans,

 Sheila (1965, EP Tous Les Deux, French version "Dans La Glace")

-Michèle Richard (1965, TransCanada 3140, another version in French "Verres Fumés")
+Michèle Richard (1965, TransCanada 3140, another version in French "Verres Fumés", #28 charts Canada)

 Johnny Lion (1966, LP Zeg maar John tegen Lion, Dutch cover "Per Express")